Lobster, Norway, Langoustine, Dublin Bay prawn or scampi

 A ban on the use of multitrawl gears (three or more trawls) for all Scottish boats was introduced in April 2008, limiting the expansion of effective effort.

 Since April 2016 additional management measure have been adopted with the aim of reducing fishing mortality to achieve Fmsy (fishing mortality at Maximum Sustainable Yield (MSY) levels) for the Farn Deeps by 2017.
 These measures include: a minimum mesh size of 90mm using single twine of 5 mm; only single-rig vessels of 350 kW (476 hp) or less will be permitted to fish within 12 NM of the coast; Multi-rig vessels (vessels with three or more rigs) will be prohibited from operating within the Farn Deeps.
 Twin rig vessels will be permitted to operate outside 12 NM; No vessel will be permitted to use gear with more than one codend per rig.
-These measures go some way to introducing management at the FU as recommended by ICES, they have not yet effectively reduced catches in line with scientific advice and fishing mortality is still far above MSY and it is unclear whether the recent improvement in biomass is related to the recovery measures or to some external environmental fluctuations.
+Whilst these measures go some way to introducing management at the FU as recommended by ICES, they have not yet effectively reduced catches in line with scientific advice and fishing mortality is still far above MSY and it is unclear whether the recent improvement in biomass is related to the recovery measures or to some external environmental fluctuations.
 Additional measure have been proposed for 2018 to prevent unexpected late season catches.

-Nephrops in FU 6 are almost entirely taken in trawl fisheries using small meshes (70-99 mm).
+Nephrops in FU 6 are almost entirely taken in bottom trawl fisheries using small meshes (70-99 mm).
 Increases in the numbers of vessels using twin-rig and multi-rig gears observed in this area are likely to have increased the effective fishing power per kW hour, although as part of the recent management measures, twin-rig trawling has been restricted from use in As of 2012, all EU, Faroese and Norwegian vessels which exceed 12m overall length must be fitted with a Vessel Monitoring System (VMS), a form of satellite tracking using transmitters on board fishing vessels to monitor fishing activity.
 The system is a legal requirement under EC Regulation 2244/2003 and Scottish Statutory Instrument (SI) 392/2004.
 Discarding of Nephrops is 12% of total catch.
 A landing obligation for Nephrops smaller than the minimum conseravtion size has been in place since 2016, but discarding above this size was still observed in 2016.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Abalone